NoahSaso/theos-examples/README.md

 theos-examples
 ==============

-A bunch of examples for different nic templates (included in example) for Theos.
+A couple of examples for different nic templates (included in example) for Theos.